 These panties stay in place and do not show lines at all.
 That’s because they really don’t have a seam around the leg openings, but they do have stay-put silicone underneath the edges so they don’t ride up or bunch up.
 I’ve always preferred French cut or high leg briefs, but they do have other styles of Vanishing Edge panties, including cotton ones.
 Find all the styles available here.

 By the way, I wash my Vanishing Edge Panties in the machine on cold water, but I do not put them in the dryer.
 I lay them on a drying rack to dry.
 That may sound extreme, but I want them to last as long as possible.
 But according to the care directions you can indeed put them in the dryer.
+Here’s a shopping widget with additional options for nude panties in different silhouettes.

 Look, shapewear is not super comfortable because it does indeed suck you in.
 But I can attest that these are the most comfortable I’ve tried.
-And I really didn’t mind wearing them at all for about 6 hours.
+And I really don’t mind wearing them at all for about 6 hours.
 They don’t roll down at the waist and they don’t roll up at the thighs.
 No, they’re not super easy to put on.
 But once they’re on, they don’t move!

 Bras

-#4 – Nude everyday bra
+#4 – Nude everyday bra for wearing under white

 I’ve never been one to have bras in pretty colors or patterns.
 But I think that’s perfectly grand if you do.
 Still, I think every gal needs at least one nude colored everyday bra that works well under all the white and pastels we wear this time of year.